 According to USA Today, Super Bowl commercials record the best response from viewers compared to ads viewed at other times of the year.
 And Super Bowl ads have many endearing features such as great humor, story quality, unpredictability, and other iconic effects.
-As a result, many high-profile brands such as Betway have decided to make regular appearances in these commercials.
+As a result, many high-profile brands have decided to make regular appearances in these commercials.

 Even so, are Super Bowl commercials really worth it?

 Cost Vs. Result

 A single advert running for 30 seconds attracts more than $4 million.
 Many advertisers find the cost challenging because they’re not sure if the commercials are worth the price.
 But a recent study on Super Bowl ads has found that ads get the best response during significant sporting events; even more importantly, they significantly increase sales.
 Additionally, sales see a tremendous increase when the advertiser dominates — or has no competitor — in a particular market niche.
 That said, what can marketers learn from Super Bowl commercials to benefit their brands?